fenilmodi00/whatsapp-mcp/README.md

 - **Device Limit Reached**: WhatsApp limits the number of linked devices.
 If you reach this limit, you'll need to remove an existing device from WhatsApp on your phone (Settings > Linked Devices).
 - **No Messages Loading**: After initial authentication, it can take several minutes for your message history to load, especially if you have many chats.
 - **WhatsApp Out of Sync**: If your WhatsApp messages get out of sync with the bridge, delete both database files (`whatsapp-bridge/store/messages.db` and `whatsapp-bridge/store/whatsapp.db`) and restart the bridge to re-authenticate.

+### Database Issues

+- **Column Missing Errors**: If you see "table has no column named" errors, the database schema needs to be updated.
+Stop the Go bridge and restart it - it will automatically migrate the database schema.
+- **Port Already in Use**: If you get "bind: Only one usage of each socket address" error, another instance is already running.
+Use `netstat -ano | findstr :8080` to find the process ID and kill it with `taskkill /PID <pid> /F`.

+### WhatsApp Communities Issues

+- **Community Messaging Fails**: WhatsApp Communities have limited API support.
+Use the `check_group_compatibility` tool to verify if a chat supports messaging operations.
+- **Group Type Detection**: If group types are not being detected correctly, ensure you're using the latest version with the enhanced compatibility features.

 For additional Claude Desktop integration troubleshooting, see the [MCP documentation](https://modelcontextprotocol.io/quickstart/server#claude-for-desktop-integration-issues).
 The documentation includes helpful tips for checking logs and resolving common issues.